 The design of the APM at LAX will expedite and streamline passenger movement by transporting more than 30 million travelers annually between terminals.
 Our design for the Intermodal Transit Facility West Station conveys a mid-century aesthetic, and fulfills the client’s desire for a simple, clean, and elegant structure, with strong horizontal elements that complement the existing airport.
 The station was designed in tandem with the other stations on alignment to maintain an aesthetic consistency.
 The ITF West Station is intuitive in its circulation to promote the easy flow of passengers from hotel shuttle buses, taxis, and other automotive drop-off to the station and to the LAX long-term parking garage.
 Additionally, we provided architecture services for the renovations of P2A and P2B garages within the central terminal area.

-Scope Summary – The scope of the entire project is a 2.25-mile elevated rail line featuring six stations – three within a terminal loop and three outside of LAX terminals; a maintenance and storage facility; and renovations of select existing parking structures.
-The West Station features a center platform that is approximately 200 feet long, with vertical circulation access to the platform on both sides; a concourse that connects to pedestrian walkways and bridges the terminals or parking garages with the station; and, for the intermodal transit facility stations, a ground floor plaza.
-DLR Group is collaborating with HNTB and HDR to guide design on all transit stations as part of the LAX APM design team.
+The scope of the entire project is a 2.25-mile elevated rail line featuring six stations, three within a terminal loop and three outside of LAX terminals; a maintenance and storage facility; and renovations of select existing parking structures.
+Our design of the ITF West Station features a center platform that is approximately 200 feet long, with vertical circulation access to the platform on both sides, a concourse that connects to pedestrian walkways that bridge the new long-term parking garage with the station, and for the intermodal transit facility stations, a ground floor plaza.
+We are collaborating with HNTB and HDR to guide design on all transit stations as part of the LAX APM design team.